ayushworks/ratelimiter4s/README.md

 **And that is it!
 We have achieved the objective of limiting the requests to 3/second.**

-`decorate` methods return a `ratelimiter4s.core.FunctionNLimiter` instances.
+`limit` methods return a `ratelimiter4s.core.FunctionNLimiter` instance.
 To be more accurate:

-*  decorating a `scala.Function0` returns a `Function0Limiter`
+*  limiting a `scala.Function0` returns a `Function0Limiter`
-*  decorating a `scala.Function1` returns a `Function1Limiter`
+*  limiting a `scala.Function1` returns a `Function1Limiter`
 *  and so on  for N till 22

 #### Pure and Impure

 A pure scala function is side-effect free, plus the result does not depend on anything other than its inputs.

-`FunctionNLimiter` provides a pure apply for every decorated function.
+`FunctionNLimiter` provides a pure apply for every rate-limited function.
 The return type of `pure` is `Either[RequestNotPermitted,A]`.

 ```scala